Cajetas de Coco (Coconut Truffles)

 If you’re not a fan of shredded coconut — I know the texture is a turn-off to some — I recommend processing the coconut in a food processor before adding to the truffle mixture.
 Although these are called “coconut truffles,” I’ve heard coconut lovers and non-lovers alike sing their praise.
 The coconut flavor is quite understated.

 In a small pot, melt the butter on low heat.
 Stir in the sweetened condensed milk, coconut, salt and ground cookies.
 Slowly bring to a boil over medium heat, stirring constantly.
-Simmer for approximately 5-6 minutes, continuing to stir constantly, until the mixture is very thick and has deepened in color to a light-to-medium caramel.
-(See note below about the oil separating.)
+Simmer for approximately 6-8 minutes, stirring constantly (especially the bottom of the pan), until the mixture has thickened (almost to the consistency of oatmeal) and has deepened in caramel color.
 Remove from heat and transfer mixture to the refrigerator for several hours or until completely chilled.
-Scoop into desired-size balls and roll in the garnish of your choice (ground cookies, sprinkles, etc.).
+Scoop into desired-size balls and roll in the garnish of your choice: ground cookies, coconut, sprinkles, etc. If using sugar sprinkles, I recommend dipping just the top of the truffle in the sprinkles for some sparkle and color -- rolling the entire truffle in the sugar makes it very sweet.
 You can store the truffles in an air-tight container at room temperature for a couple days or in the refrigerator for 1-2 weeks.

-* If the oil begins to separate toward the end of the cooking process, immediately remove the mixture from the heat.
+* If the oil begins to separate toward the end of the cooking process (after it has thickened), immediately remove the mixture from the heat.
 Stir a few times, place in the fridge, and when you remove the mixture after it has cooled several hours later, you will find that the oil/butter easily blends right back into the mixture with a few stirs.